“Give it all back to St. Albans!”

 *

-Emily Page (1838-1927) is a daughter of John Page & Rachel Coller.
+Emily (Page) Webb (1838-1927), daughter of John Page & Rachel Coller, was born and raised at the family homestead in Hartland.
 Emily and her husband Luther Webb, along with their 4 surviving children, moved from Hartland to Skowhegan in 1875 where they raised their family before moving to Pasadena, California in 1893.
 She wrote numerous published poems over the years under the name Emily Page Webb.

 *